How hard is the coronavirus second wave hitting in Europe?

 Prime Minister Alexander De Croo said the new measures would stay in force for "at least a month and a half", at a press conference prior to the lockdown.

-France's second wave of infections has impacted the entire country with infection numbers exceeding "even the most pessimistic projections".

-The country's intensive care units are nearing saturation with 94.7% of intensive care units treating COVID patients, according to the government's Tous Anti Covid application.
+French intensive care units are nearing saturation with 95% of them currently treating COVID-19 patients, said Prime Minister Jean Castex on 12 November.

+France, which entered a second national lockdown in October, will likely stay restricted past December 1, with bars and restaurants unlikely to reopen in early December.

+All non-essential shops have been closed but some may be able to reopen in December, the prime minister said.
+People currently need to fill in a form to justify getting out of their houses but schools, factories and building works will continue.

 With more than 1.8 million infections since the start of the health crisis, France has Europe's highest cumulative total of recorded cases and the fourth-highest worldwide.

+Germany recorded a record number of new infections on November 13, reporting 23,542 in a single day.
+That's an increase of 1,700 infections compared to the previous day.

+Lothar Wieler, the head of the Robert Koch Institute, said that the situation is likely to worsen in the coming months.
+He said despite a slowdown of infections, they cannot relax rules and there is unlikely to be a quick return to normal.

-Germany was seen as a role model in the spring for its fast and aggressive testing and contact tracing method which was credited with keeping the country's death toll down.
+The country was seen as a role model in the spring for its fast and aggressive testing and contact-tracing method, which was credited with keeping the country's death toll down.

 Italy: Country passes one million confirmed cases